 EN ISO 14971:2012 identifies deviations between the ISO 14971:2007 international standard and the three EU Directives.
 However, deviation #7 is specific to labeling and instructions for use.
 Even if your product is not CE marked, you should be developing a risk-based approach to IFUs.
-The first priority of risk controls is to eliminate and reduce risks by design, manufacture and selection of materials.
+The priority of risk controls is to eliminate and reduce risks by design, manufacture, and selection of materials.
 The second priority is to implement protective measures such as alarms to warn users of risks.
 The last priority for risk controls is to inform users of residual risks.
-The best practice is to utilize a risk traceability matrix to document each of the risk controls you implemented to eliminate and reduce risks of hazards identified.
+The best practice is to utilize a risk traceability matrix to document each of the risk controls you implemented to eliminate and reduce the risks of hazards identified.

-The EN version of ISO 14971 will not allow you to reduce risks quantitatively in your risk assessment for information provided to users about risks, because this type of risk control is not completely effective.
-However, you are required to verify that each residual risk is disclosed to users in your IFU and you must validate that your warnings, precautions and contraindications are adequately identified such that users understand the residual risks.
+The EN version of ISO 14971 will not allow you to reduce risks quantitatively in your risk assessment for information provided to users about risks, because this type of risk control is not entirely effective.
+However, you are required to verify that each residual risk is disclosed to users in your IFU, and you must validate that your warnings, precautions, and contraindications are adequately identified such that users understand the residual risks.
 You are also required to determine any user training needed to ensure specified performance and safe use of your medical device in accordance with ISO 13485:2016, Clause 7.2.1d.
 Clause 7.2.2d) requires that your company ensure that user training is made available.
 Any user training you provide should also be validated for effectiveness.

 When to perform IFU validation